South Cambridgeshire Logo

 Some private sector businesses who work a four-day week choose to close for one whole day during the week - usually a Friday.
 This is not what the Council is doing because we are maintaining our full opening hours so that they are at least the same as they were before the trial.
 You can continue to contact us on any day of the week that you choose.

-Why are we trialing a four-day week?
+Why did we trial a four-day week?

-• To help us attract and keep talented colleagues in an incredibly competitive local employment market.
+- To help us attract and keep talented colleagues in an incredibly competitive local employment market.

-• So we can improve our services by filling vacant posts permanently, rather than relying on more expensive agency staff.
+- So we can improve our services by filling vacant posts permanently, rather than relying on more expensive agency staff.
 Regularly changing staff, or using agency staff to cover posts, is both costly and disruptive to services for residents.
 For example, when case officers change during the process of a planning application, it can cause delays and frustration because a lot of context and institutional memory is lost.

-• To reduce costs.
-Before we announced the trial, the Council was spending about £2 million a year on 23 agency staff who were covering vacancies - often in specialist roles where the private sector pays more.
-This bill could be halved if all the agency posts were filled permanently.
-The Council has now filled 14 of these posts - mainly in the planning service - that are notoriously ‘hard to fill’ due to the national shortage of planners.
-Filling these posts means the Council expects to spend hundreds of thousand of pounds less on agency cover for these posts this year.
 It is however important to note that the Council’s agency spend still fluctuates due to the need to bring in agency staff to carry out short term programmes where permanent staff are not required.
 For example, this includes employing temporary staff to support the Council’s commitments under the Homes for Ukraine scheme.

 The decision-making process

-• Decisions on the initial three-month trial, and subsequently extending the trial for a year, were made by Cabinet.
+- Decisions on the initial three-month trial, and subsequently extending the trial for a year, were made by Cabinet.

-• At a meeting of the Council’s Cabinet on Monday 12 September 2022, Cabinet Members agreed to proceed with an initial three-month trial.
+- At a meeting of the Council’s Cabinet on Monday 12 September 2022, Cabinet Members agreed to proceed with an initial three-month trial.

-• There have been regular updates regarding the trial at our Employment and Staffing Committee meetings.
+- There have been regular updates regarding the trial at our Employment and Staffing Committee meetings.

-• The Council's Chief Executive has been undertaking a Doctorate in Business Administration relating to the four-day week in the public sector, which she started during 2020.
+- The Council's Chief Executive has been undertaking a Doctorate in Business Administration relating to the four-day week in the public sector, which she started during 2020.
 As mentioned above, the decision-maker for the initial three-month and subsequent year-long trial was Cabinet.
 Cabinet and Full Council will discuss next steps at the end of the extended trial period.
 As this is the case, legal advice stated that the Chief Executive's Doctorate did not need to be declared.
 In addition, the qualification is 100% self-funded and carried out in the Chief Executive's own time.

-Analysis of data from initial three-month trial
+Analysis of data from the trial

 If we can be more productive on a four-day week schedule why can’t we be more productive but still work five days?